jame25/foo_nsync/README.md

 ## Features

 *   **Remote Playlist Synchronization**: Automatically pulls `.m3u8` playlists from a remote server.
+*   **Incremental Sync**: Only processes new and removed files—never re-downloads or re-processes existing tracks.
+*   **Recently Added Playlists**: Create dynamic playlists that only show files added within a configurable time window.
 *   **Zero-Config Streaming**: No need to map network drives.
 The component automatically detects server paths and streams them via HTTP.
 *   **Album Art Support**: Automatically fetches and displays album art in foobar2000's Default UI artwork panel.
 *   **Smart Updates**: Only downloads playlists when the server hash changes (bandwidth efficient).